 Looking at the chart, week2-to-week3 retention % is week3 retention/week2 retention * 100.
 The majority of users are lost during week0-week1 and then there’s a decrease in the drop-off.
 By week6-week7 the most active users keep on using the app with a drop-off rate of 20% odd.

 Imagine that Organic, Facebook, Google & affiliates are the main acquisition sources.
 Let’s consider that week1 retention for Facebook is 30% and week5 retention is 7%.

-The activation rate: % of installs which become a ‘qualified’ user and the easiest definition of activation is a signup.
+The activation rate: % of installs which become a ‘qualified’ user and the easiest definition of activation is signup.

 Considering you have 5000 downloads per day, how many users would you left have in a month with a 10% retention?

-Users lost in week0 = Users lost in current week from week0(current week =week0 so no users lost!)+ users acquired during week-1 that were lost in current week + Users from week-2 that were lost in this week + Users in week-3 that were lost in this week + Users from week-4 that were lost + Users from week-5 that were lost in the current week
+Users lost in week0 = Users lost in a current week from week0(current week =week0 so no users lost!)+ users acquired during week-1 that were lost in a current week + Users from week-2 that were lost in this week + Users in week-3 that were lost in this week + Users from week-4 that were lost + Users from week-5 that were lost in the current week

 Further clarifying this equation: